smhurf/lewagon_challenges/01-Python/03-SQL-Basics/02-DB-Design/README.md

 ## Background & Objectives

-The goal of this first challenge is to become familiar with database design, a crucial skill to make your backend maintainable, flexible and efficient.
+The goal of this first challenge is to become familiar with database design, a crucial skill to explore a database.

 ## Specs